-When plaque and tartar build-up on the teeth, it can lead to inflammation in the gum tissue.
-Inflammation in the gums can lead to infection, which can destroy the gum tissue and supporting bone structure.
+When plaque and tartar build up on teeth, it can lead to inflammation in the gum tissue.
+Inflammation in the gums can lead to infection, destroying the gum tissue and supporting bone structure.

 Recent studies have suggested that gum disease can lead to other health conditions such as cardiovascular disease, diabetes, respiratory diseases, and arthritis.
 Maintaining excellent gum health is key to supporting healthy teeth and achieving optimal wellness.
 Bleeding gums are one of the dental concerns that Dr. Gittleman treats from his Morristown, NJ, dental office.